DavidMercier/NIMS/doc/models.rst

    *a) Conical indenter (45°) and b) Berkovich indenter.*

+With :math:`h_\text{c}` the contact depth.

-These indenters have self-similar geometries which implies a constant strain and similarity of the stress fields.
+These indenters have self-similar geometries which implies a constant strain during indentation and similarity of the stress fields.

 .. note::